dsaam94/knime-python-TSA/README.md

 <br>

 ### Step 1:
 Select the zip file of the version you wish to install.
-You can navigate to "Bundled extensions" directory in the repository and select the version you wish to install.
+You can navigate to the "Bundled extensions" directory in the repository and select the version you wish to install.
 Please refer to the figure below:
 <br>
 ![](imgs/1.png)

 ### Step 2:
-Click on the zipped file, as shown in image above and click on "View raw" to download it (figure below).
+Click on the zipped file, as shown in the image above, and click on "View raw" to download it (figure below).
 <br>
 ![](imgs/2.png)